The Importance Of Attachment In Babies

 Check the page about play and your child's development

-It can be very hard for parents, even with the best of intentions, to care responsively with warmth, consistency and predictability, if not cared for like this as a child themselves.
-It is also difficult when a parent has an addiction problem, is severely stressed and/or very ill especially with a serious mental health problem.
-Contact the Infant Mental Health Association Aotearoa New Zealand to ask for information about supports and services available in your area.
+It can be very hard for parents, even with the best of intentions, to care responsively with warmth, consistency and predictability if not cared for like this as a tamariki themselves.
+It is also difficult when a parent has an addiction problem, is severely stressed or very ill, especially with a serious mental health problem.
+Contact the Infant Mental Health Association Aotearoa New Zealand, to ask for information about supports and services available in your area.

 Call Healthline on 0800 611 116 any time of the day or night for free health advice when you need it